How to handle the M2 Vocus merger to account for CGT

 Please note that we always advise you to consult your financial advisor or accountant regarding corporate actions, especially for tax purposes, as we are not authorised to provide financial advice.
 The information below, including the dates is subject to change.
 We encourage you to review the offical M2 Vocus merger document for full details.

-Follow these steps to handle the M2 Vocus merger in Sharesight:
+Follow these steps to handle the M2 Vocus merger:

 Remove your M2 holding by recording a sell transaction at the cost base so that no CGT is calculated.
 If you have several M2 transactions you can obtain your cost base data by going to the Historical Cost Report found in the Reports menu.
 Set the sell date to 8 February 2016. (see screenshot below)